 Under Angolan law, natural gas pipeline transportation and storage ancillary to production are treated differently from non-ancillary activities.
 Ancillary pipeline transportation and storage, with the intention of making natural gas extraction viable, is regulated by the abovementioned rules governing natural gas exploration and production.
-Non-ancillary transportation and storage, performed in order for natural gas to be commercialised and consumed, is governed by Act 26/12 ("Oil and Gas Transportation and Storage Act").
-Natural gas transportation and storage activities are subject to the authorisation of the Ministry of Petroleum, which has the authority to, inter alia: (i) approve the construction and expansion of pipelines, supervise the works, and authorise and license the operations; (ii) keep a database concerning pipeline construction and operation; and (iii) define the rules for the granting of pipeline construction and operation licences and oil and gas storage, without prejudicing other authorisations required.
-The construction and operation of any oil or gas pipeline and storage facilities are subject to a licence issued by the Ministry of Petroleum.
+Non-ancillary transportation and storage, performed for natural gas to be commercialised and consumed, is governed by Law 26/12 ("Oil and Gas Transportation and Storage Act").
+Natural gas transportation and storage activities are subject to the authorisation of the MIREMPET, which has the authority to, inter alia: (i) approve the construction and expansion of pipelines, supervise the works, and authorise and license the operations; (ii) keep a database concerning pipeline construction and operation; and (iii) define the rules for the granting of pipeline construction and operation licences and oil and gas storage, without prejudicing other authorisations required.
+The construction and operation of any oil or gas pipeline and storage facilities are subject to a licence issued by the MIREMPET.